Family Economic Security

 The BEST Index, produced in partnership with the Center for Social Development at Washington University-St. Louis, uses public data sources to measure the local costs of families basic expenses (housing, utilities, food, childcare, transportation, health care, household goods, emergency and retirement savings).
 The BEST Index points to the importance of career paths that provide higher wages, employment-based benefits and workplace flexibility, and to the importance of savings and assets.
 The BEST undergirds WOWs advocacy on improving job quality and public support program funding.

 WOW’s most recent BEST Index:

 The Building Bridges Campaign was a two-year initiative dedicated to finding common language to unite organizations and bridge the generations by creating a consensus-based messaging framework of building economic security across the lifespan.
 The FES Project continues to partner with the WOW Elder Economic Security Initiative to promote the lessons learned from Building Bridges polling and a common effective messaging framework.

 Job Quality Advocacy

-- Living Below the Line: Economic Insecurity and America’s Families (Fall 2013): WOW measures rates of economic insecurity as defined by the BEST Index by gender, race, educational attainment, and occupation.
+- Living Below the Line Report: Economic Insecurity and America’s Families (Fall 2014): WOW measures rates of economic insecurity as defined by the BEST Index by gender, race, educational attainment, and occupation.
 The report finds that nearly half of all Americans lack economic security incomes.